Dance injuries

 What is Ankle Impingement?

-Overuse injuries account for approximately 68% of injuries in ballet dancers.
-Ankle impingement is an overuse injury from the repetition of specific movements required in dance.
 Ankle impingement can be classified into two general categories, namely anterior and posterior impingement.
-Anterior impingement syndrome (AIS) is caused by compression of structures in the front of your ankle from osteophyte formation or soft tissue impingement.
-AIS is common after experiencing an ankle sprain, particularly if you do not allow full recovery.
-With AIS, the dancer may feel pain in the front of his or her ankle during a plie or any movement that requires taking off from a jump or preparing for a turn.
+Anterior impingement syndrome is caused by compression of structures in the front of your ankle.
+This may be from osteophyte (bone) formation or soft tissue impingement.
+Anterior impingement is common after experiencing an ankle sprain, particularly if you do not adequately rehab it.
+You may feel pain in the front of your ankle during a plie or any movement that requires taking off from a jump or preparing for a turn.

-Posterior ankle impingement syndrome (PAIS) can result from excessive bone formation or soft tissue irritation in the back of the ankle.
-Bone changes include an accessory bone termed the os trigonum or the presence of a stieda process on the talus bone.
+Posterior ankle impingement syndrome results from excessive bone formation or soft tissue irritation in the back of your ankle.
+Bone changes include an accessory bone termed the os trigonum or the presence of a stieda process on your talus bone.
 An os trigonum is present in approximately 12-23% of the population.

-Ballet requires repetitive weight bearing in extreme plantar flexion.
-While dancing en pointe, the os trigonum can become impinged causing a bony block in the back of the ankle.
-Irritation of the flexor hallucis longus (FHL) tendon can occur with the presence of an os trigonum due to the proximity of this tendon to the accessory bone.
+Ballet requires repetitive weight bearing in extreme plantar flexion (on your toes).
+While dancing en pointe, the os trigonum can become impinged causing a bony block in the back of your ankle.
+Irritation of the flexor hallucis longus tendon can occur with the presence of an os trigonum due to the proximity of this tendon to the accessory bone.
 This can lead to further tissue compression and pain.
-In PAIS, the dancer may be unable to attain full pointe or complain of pain in the back of the ankle with releve.
+In posterior impingement, you may be unable to attain full pointe or complain of pain in the back of your ankle with releve.

 How is Ankle Impingement Treated?

-Conservative intervention such as physical therapy is a good place to begin treatment for anterior and posterior ankle impingement.
-Physical therapy will focus on what the dancer’s impairments and may consist of re-education of ballet technique including the plie or releve.
+Conservative intervention such as physical therapy is a good place to begin treatment for anterior and posterior impingement.
+Physical therapy will focus on your impairments and may consist of re-education of ballet techniques.
+This includes the plie or releve.
 Treatment also involves improving ankle stability and joint or soft tissue mobilization.
-Activity restriction may be necessary depending on the dancer’s presentation.
+Activity restriction may be necessary.
 If conservative treatment is not successful, surgical intervention may be necessary.

-Surgical intervention could include removal of osteophytes or the os trigonum in AIS and PAIS, respectively.
+Surgical intervention could include the removal of osteophytes or the os trigonum.
 Repair of the flexor tendon may be required to treat posterior impingement.
-Following surgery, physical therapy would be recommended for the dancer to maximize his or her functional ability.
+Following surgery, physical therapy would be recommended to maximize your functional ability.
 Generally, post-surgical outcomes are good with 89% of dancers being able to return to ballet class, rehearsal, and performances.

 What can you do for your Ankle Pain?